 Why do so many people love Artist Salons??

-What makes an Artist Salon so compelling is the intimacy of the event and the fact that you’re experiencing a presentation and artist-access that you simply can’t get in a public setting.
-It might include new material being performed for the first time, or an entire new show, the preview of an album or book, secret-material that this artist doesn’t share publicly, or a chance to get a deeper look into material through the artist’s talking about it and answering questions.
+What makes an Artist Salon so compelling is the intimacy of the event and the fact that you’re experiencing a level of presentation and access that you’ll simply never get in a public setting.

-To inquire about hosting an Artist Salon, or to request invitations to my Artist Salons in the Boston Area, click here – and please note that privately hosted Salons are usually not open to outside guests, even by artist’s invitation – so even if you’re on the artist’s list and there’s a private event happening in your area, you may not get an invitation unless that particular one is open to outside guests.
-To guarantee you’re invited to the next Artist Salon … I invite you … to HOST one!
+To inquire about hosting an Artist Salon at your location – or my artists studio, or to request invitations to my Artist Salons in the Boston Area, click here – and please note that privately hosted Salons are usually not open to outside guests, even by artist’s invitation – so even if you’re on the artist’s salon list and there’s a private event happening in your area, you may not get an invitation unless that particular one is open to outside guests.
+To guarantee you’re invited to the next Artist Salon … I invite you … to HOST it!

 If you play the harp ...
 Join DHC's Hip Harp Academy